-The control scheme of these headphones is decent.
+The control scheme of the WH-CH510 is decent.
 It's easy to use, and the headphones play a sound when skipping tracks or when you reach min. or max. volume.

 The Sony WH-CH510 are very breathable on-ears.
 They don't cover your ears entirely, like over-ear headphones, so they don't obstruct as much airflow and should be breathable enough for sports.

-Their portability is mediocre.
+Their portability of the WH-CH510 is mediocre.
 While their on-ear design makes them smaller than most over-ear headphones, they don't fold up to allow for easier portability.

 The Sony WH-CH510 don't come with any kind of case.